collapsed-stacks/startups/questions/1162/can-i-keep-incorrect-bit-coin-payments.md

 - tagged: `united-states`, `billing`, `payment`
 - score: 2

-<p>Lets say I'm charging my user 0.03 BTC ($10 USD), and I receive 0.025 BTC, Refunding them is <em>really</em> difficult, So can I have a policy that If they get the amount wrong, there will be no refund of the money? ...So I keep the 0.025 BTC without delivering the product, or if the pay me 0.035 BTC I keep the change.</p>
+Lets say I'm charging my user 0.03 BTC ($10 USD), and I receive 0.025 BTC, Refunding them is *really* difficult, So can I have a policy that If they get the amount wrong, there will be no refund of the money? ...So I keep the 0.025 BTC without delivering the product, or if the pay me 0.035 BTC I keep the change.

-<p><strong>Note:</strong> A warning about exact change will be made clearly visible, so it won't come as a surprise.</p>
+**Note:** A warning about exact change will be made clearly visible, so it won't come as a surprise.

 ## Answer 1199